RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/servicelifecycle.md

 If `service_name` is provided, the command is processed against a specific service.
 If `domain_name` is provided, the command is processed against the specified domain group.
 If 'all' is provided, the command is processed against all services.
 If the optional `[type]` is specified, then the command is restricted to a specific core service type.

-The following example restarts all the services for the domain group `REHDHAWK_DEV`:
+The following example restarts all the services for the domain group `REDHAWK_DEV`:

 ```sh
 rhadmin restart REDHAWK_DEV